-Protocol: Recesses and Physical education will be similarly structured, limiting free play to ensure distancing.
-Activities such as calisthenics, and exercise where students can conduct independently will be the standards.
-Teachers will clean doorknobs after each recess/PE.
+Protocol: Recesses and physical education will be similarly structured, limiting free play to ensure distancing.
+Activities such as jump rope, calisthenics, and exercise where students can conduct independently will be the standards.
+Equipment will be sanitized following each group.
+Recess/PE.
 PE will be held outside when possible.
-Students will recess in separate areas of the campus.
-Play structure will not be in use.
+Students will recess in separate areas of the campus Play structures will not be in use.